-- Step 2 - adjusting the penalty to account for mitigating factors
+Step 2 - adjust the penalty to take into account specific mitigating factors relating to the respondent's conduct after the breach or financial circumstances

 The first step is to determine the basic financial penalty which is appropriate, taking into account the seriousness of the breach.
 In deciding on an appropriate financial penalty band, we will take into account all the circumstances of the case, including aggravating and mitigating factors as set out in the Enforcement Strategy.

-This is done firstly by assessing the nature of the conduct as either standard or serious and its impact as low, medium or high:
+This is done firstly by assessing the nature of the conduct as either less or more serious and the impact of harm or risk of harm as low, medium, or high:

 |Nature of the conduct by the regulated person||Nature score|